IvanUkhov/blog/_posts/2021-01-25-dirichlet-process.md

 is a prominent advantage of Bayesian inference.

 # Conclusion

+In this article, the family of Dirichlet processes has been presented in the context of Bayesian inference.
+More specifically, it has been shown how a Dirichlet process can be utilized as a prior for an unknown discrete distribution and as a prior for mixing distributions from a given family.
+In both cases, it has been illustrated how to perform inference via a finite approximation and the stick-breaking construction.

+Clearly, the overall procedure is more complicated than counting observations falling in a number of fixed bins, which is what a histogram does, or placing kernels all over the place, which is what a kernel density estimator does.
+However, “anything in life worth having is worth working for.”
+The advantages of the Bayesian approach include the ability to incorporate prior knowledge, which is crucial in situations with little data, and the ability to propagate and quantify uncertainty, which is a must.

 > Recall that the source code of this [notebook] along with auxiliary [scripts]
 > that were used for performing the calculations presented above can be found on